KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 There is some authentication required for accessing mds-agency which is already built into the mds-client.

 In fact, `mds-core` doesn't have a 'real' authentication.
 When you send a request to the mds-agency, you need to include a JWT Token which has to include the provider_id to authenticate and identify the right provider (and add the vehicle to the right provider e.g.).
 But the provider_id can be a random UUID.
 This UUID has to be used to calculate a JWT and then can be used as Authorization as a Bearer Token in the request.
-The secret of the JWT is the provider_id.
+The provider_id is encoded in the JWT.

 You need the authentication otherwise the request can't be related to a provider and thus fails.